cloudposse/docs/content/kubernetes-backing-services/monitoring/prometheus-alerts-grafana.md

 Sometimes this will be a simple service like the
 [Node exporter](https://github.com/prometheus/node_exporter) which provides some basic server metrics (e.g. CPU/Memory/etc...)

 Othertimes, software exposes metrics in a prometheus-compatable format out-of-the-box.
-For a list of software the integrates natively with Prometheus, check out the [list of software exposing prometheus metrics](https://prometheus.io/docs/instrumenting/exporters/#software-exposing-prometheus-metrics)
+For a list of software that integrates natively with Prometheus, check out the [list of software exposing prometheus metrics](https://prometheus.io/docs/instrumenting/exporters/#software-exposing-prometheus-metrics)

 ## Collecting Custom Metrics